florian-rieder/galactic-unicorn-web-sdk/README.md

 Developing directly on device is slow when every test requires another flash cycle.
 This SDK gives script authors and contributors a fast local loop: edit Lua, run immediately, inspect output, repeat, without even needing access to the hardware.

 ## What is included
+- Lua runtime in the browser via [Fengari](https://github.com/fengari-lua/fengari)
 - Emulator for the project display/input model
 - Monaco-based (VS Code) in-browser Lua editor
 - Console output panel for script logging and runtime errors
 - Virtual file system and file explorer
-- Lua runtime in the browser via [Fengari](https://github.com/fengari-lua/fengari)
+- Export project as a zip file
 - Example Lua scripts in `src/lua/`

 ## Project status